jnharton/mud-server/README.md

 ```
 \data          IMPORTANT! the folder inside of which all game data is stored, server will likely crash without data
 \data\accounts for account files, not really used or important
-\data\backup   a folder for database backups, no system for backups besides main text db file
+\data\backup   database backups: currently no system for backups besides copying main text db file
 \data\config   IMPORTANT! config files
-\data\help     server/game command help files, if not there game may crash when trying to find them
+\data\help     IMPORTANT! server/game command help files: if absent, the game may crash when trying to find them
 \data\maps     not really important at all, except for map command which was just a tangential test
 \data\motd     IMPORTANT! message  of the day, ets shown on connect before login, non-existence may cause crash?
 \data\spells   spell data, totally unused